 VOA (Voice of America) for English Learners

 Here, you can read and listen to articles that focus on the USA.
 You can choose your level or find an article which you’re interested in.
-You can also use the “Program Index” in the Audio Menu (top right of the website) to choose a topic for listening.
+In “Read, Listen & Learn,” you can choose an interesting article to listen to.

 Listen to radio stations from around the world!
 Find a country or city that you’re interested in, and browse the radio stations which are broadcasting live at that moment.
 If you find a news or talk station, this could be a way to learn about current events in another language or pick up vocabulary.
 Or if you find a good music station, this could just be a way to discover a new artist!